ChrisCinelli/Meteor-CollectionFS/packages/standard-packages/README.md

-cfs:standard-packages
+chriscinelli:standard-packages
 =========================

 This packege serves as a wrapper for several other packages and has no functionality in itself:

-* cfs:standard-packages (implies some component packages)
+* chriscinelli:standard-packages (implies some component packages)
-  * cfs:base-package
+  * chriscinelli:base-package
-  * cfs:file
+  * chriscinelli:file
-  * cfs:collection
+  * chriscinelli:collection
-  * cfs:collection-filters
+  * chriscinelli:collection-filters
-  * cfs:access-point
+  * chriscinelli:access-point
-  * cfs:worker
+  * chriscinelli:worker
-  * cfs:upload-http
+  * chriscinelli:upload-http

 Refer to the [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS) documentation for more information.